HaakonEidemHaakstad/CypherLLM/README.md

 - DeepSeek, xAI, Perplexity, Mistral follow OpenAI format
 - If CORS issues persist, you'll need a backend proxy

+### PWA installation not showing
+- PWAs require **HTTPS** to work (not http:// or file://)
+- Deploy to GitHub Pages, Netlify, Vercel, or any HTTPS host
+- For local testing, use an HTTPS development server
+- Check DevTools → Application → Manifest to verify PWA setup
+- On mobile, look for "Add to Home Screen" in browser menu

+### Mobile input field blocked by navigation bar
+- The app includes safe area padding for mobile devices
+- If issues persist, try adjusting the padding in the mobile media query
+- Tested on tablets with bottom navigation bars

+---

+## Progressive Web App (PWA)

+CypherLLM can be installed as a standalone app on your device:

+### Installation Requirements
+- **HTTPS connection** (required for PWA)
+- Modern browser (Chrome, Edge, Safari, Firefox)

+### How to Install

+**Desktop:**
+1. Visit the site via HTTPS
+2. Look for install icon (⊕) in browser address bar
+3. Click to install as desktop app

+**Mobile/Tablet:**
+1. Visit the site via HTTPS
+2. Tap browser menu (⋮)
+3. Select "Add to Home Screen" or "Install"
+4. App icon appears on home screen

+**iOS Safari:**
+1. Tap share button (□↑)
+2. Select "Add to Home Screen"
+3. Customize name and tap "Add"

+### PWA Features
+- **Offline support** - App cached for offline access (API calls need connection)
+- **Standalone window** - Runs without browser UI
+- **Home screen icon** - Quick access like native apps
+- **Optimized for mobile** - Safe area support for navigation bars

 ---

 ## License